Updating search results...

 0.0 stars

-This is a set of three, one-page problems about the scale of objects in images returned by spacecraft.
-Learners will measure scaled drawings using high-resolution images of the lunar and martian surfaces.
-Options are presented so that students may learn about the Lunar Reconnaissance Orbiter (LRO) mission through a NASA press release or by viewing a NASA eClips video [4 min.].
+This is a set of three, one-page problems about calculating the volume of objects.
+Learners may calculate the volume of an asteroid, Vesta, or the stacking of satellites inside an atlas V rocket nose cone.
+Options are presented so that students may learn about the Dawn mission to asteroid Vesta through a NASA press release or about NASA's investigation of comets by viewing a NASA eClips video [5 min.].
 This activity is part of the Space Math multi-media modules that integrate NASA press releases, NASA archival video, and mathematics problems targeted at specific math standards commonly encountered in middle school.

 Subject: